 People often think that if we point a telescope at a star, we’ll see them as discs with spikes.
 But as big as they are, they’re way too far away for that.
 However, what you can see is a brighter point of light than you would see with the naked eye, and of course some of them show off their color very well.
 When the air is turbulent, bright white stars like Capella shine in different hues with every twinkle.

 Of course, sometimes a comet does become a naked eye object bright enough to see from dark skies, and they do offer a rare treat if the head and tail is on full display.
 However, comets are ranked lower because most comets are too small and dim to be seen through a typical telescope, and are unimpressive when they’re below naked eye level brightness.

 Exceptions: Great comets!
 The comets that are super big and bright are AMAZING!
 Too bad they’re super rare.

 Mercury is elusive due to its proximity to the Sun.
 When it does get far enough away from the Sun’s glare, it’s not visible in the sky for very long.
 Because it is so far, it will always appear white, and even though it exhibits phases like Venus, you need to view at high power to see the phase.

 To those of us at Griffith Observatory, it’s almost like a running joke on how disappointing Mars can be.
-Because it appears really bright, people expect it to be as amazing as the planets I would deem best.
+Because it appears really bright when it’s closer to Earth, people expect it to be as amazing as the planets I would deem best.
 First, it looks more like a bright salmon colored orb rather than the famed rusty red planet, and then its size and distance make it hard to resolve any features on the planet.
 Plus, when we’re dealing with bad seeing conditions, forget about it!

 Exceptions: However, if it’s close enough (<40-50 million miles), if the seeing conditions are fine, and if there’s no sandstorm covering the planet, it’s nice to be able to see an ice cap or two, plus some dark brown albedo features.